 Is there a connection between toothache and headache?

-Toothaches can be known to trigger and stimulate headaches and migraines.
-Toothaches are typically caused by cavities, broken or impacted teeth.
-If left untreated this can cause headaches on the side of the face.
+Toothaches can trigger and stimulate headaches and migraines.
+Cavities, broken teeth, or impacted teeth typically cause toothaches.
+If left untreated, a broken tooth can cause headaches and discomfort on the side of the face.

 What relieves a toothache headache?